 The weird thing is, I’ve been making it since the ladybug was an infant, and I’ve never thought to share it here.
 Until my good friend Tamara from Natural Hair Rules asked about it.
 I still didn’t get it up for her then, either, because I’m a bad bloggy friend, but now, I’m here!
 This is a great meal, and it’s very filling.
 It also isn’t one of those soups that you can set and then step away from, because there are quite a few steps to getting it done.
 However, you can get it finished in about 60 minutes, so it will make a perfect lunch or even dinner.
 Get some crusty bread, and you’re good to go.

 You’ll need to make sure that you have all the ingredients that you need ready to go.
-Beware ladies and gents, in requires kale – a leafy green vegetable that some people love to hate.
-We’ve been eating kale since before it became a trend, and happen to love it, but I do understand the lack of empathy for the green that so many folk try to make trendy.
+Beware, ladies and gents, it requires kale – a leafy green vegetable that some people love to hate.
+We’ve been eating kale since before it became a trend, and happen to love it, but I do understand the lack of empathy for the green that so many folks try to make trendy.